Language: EN

 Constructor and Initialization in Inheritance

 When a derived class has a constructor, it is generally necessary to call the constructor of the base class to properly initialize the object.
-To do this, we use the keyword super.
+We use the super keyword for this.

 class Animal {